How to Scour

 What is Scouring?

-“Scouring” is the textile term for cleaning fibers prior to mordanting and dyeing, and does not refer to washing fabrics in a washing machine.
+“Scouring” is the textile term for cleaning fibers and removing sediment prior to mordanting and dyeing, and does not refer to washing fabrics in a washing machine.
 If the fiber is not clean, the mordant and dyes will not adhere well to the fiber.
 Fabrics sold as gray goods or “greige” require a thorough scour.
 Fibers need scouring if they feel greasy (ex. wool fleece), are smelly or are visibly dirty.
 Even products that are sold as Ready for Dyeing (RFD) or Prepared for Dyeing (PFD) often need a light scour prior to use.
 The scouring methods for animal fibers, cellulose fibers and silk are all different.
 Scouring ingredients are commonly a neutral soap such as Eucalan, Orvus Paste or a neutral laundry soap, Cellulose Scour, and Soda Ash.
 Sometimes white vinegar is used to neutralize scour effects on protein fibers.
 Check out our recent Q & A: Round Up of Mordanting + Scouring 101 here.

 Scouring Animal Fibers (Sheep, Alpaca, Goat)